b02860de585071a2/dbus-broker/Reliability.md

 ### Method calls

 In case NO_REPLY_EXPECTED is specified the message is silently dropped, otherwise an error message is returned from the driver.
-If, in turn, the error from the driver cannot be delivered, this is handled, as described in the nelike any other error message, as
+If, in turn, the error from the driver cannot be delivered, this is handled like any other error message is.

 ### Method returns and errors